nicklassandell/jQuery-Equal-Height/README.md

 ## Usage

 Applying the plugin is super easy.
 Each group of elements need an identifier that will be used to group the elements together.
-This allows you to use the plugin on multiple different gruops of elements on the same page.
-Below is an example of three different elements in the same group.
+Example of a group:

     <div class="box" data-equal-height="example"></div>
     <div class="box" data-equal-height="example"></div>
     <div class="box" data-equal-height="example"></div>

-By using different identifiers you can use it on different groups of elements:
+Example of multiple groups:

     <div class="box-1" data-equal-height="exampleOne"></div>
     <div class="box-1" data-equal-height="exampleOne"></div>